openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_XLNet_From_Tensorflow.md

 Download and unzip an archive with the [XLNet-Large, Cased](https://storage.googleapis.com/xlnet/released_models/cased_L-24_H-1024_A-16.zip).

-After the archive is unzipped, the directory `cased_L-12_H-1024_A-16` is created and contains the following files:
+After unzipping the archive, the directory `cased_L-12_H-1024_A-16` is created and contains the following files:

 * TensorFlow checkpoint (`xlnet_model.ckpt`) containing the pre-trained weights (which is actually 3 files)
 * sentence piece model (`spiece.model`) used for (de)tokenization